Greene's Groats-Worth of Wit: Contents

 The pamphlet begins with an account of the brothers Roberto and Lucanio Gorinius, sons of a wealthy usurer.
 Roberto is a scholar, while Lucanio is being groomed to take over the family business.
 After their father dies, leaving Roberto only a groat to buy a "groat's worth of wit", Roberto takes his now wealthy brother to visit the dazzling courtesan Lamilia.
 Lucanio is enchanted with her.
 The characters tell fables and comic anecdotes and sing songs.
 Roberto attempts to make a deal with Lamilia to share the proceeds if she can fleece the naive Lucanio, but Lamilia tells Lucanio about his brother's proposal and kicks Roberto out of the house.
 Roberto then meets an actor who tells Roberto that he can make a living as a playwright.

 Two years later Roberto is a successful playwright and Lucanio is penniless, having spent all the money he inherited on Lamilia, who has now discarded him.
 Roberto employs his brother, but Lucanio leaves and spends the remainder of his life as a pimp.
-Roberto's success does not stop him from squandering all of his money until he is left dying, once again finding himself with just one groat left.
+Roberto's success does not stop him from squandering all of his money.
+As he is left dying, he once again finds himself with just one groat left.

 The narrator then states that the life of Roberto is similar to his own, and exhorts his readers to follow a more honourable path, summed up in ten precepts.
 He then addresses three unnamed "Gentlemen his Quondam acquaintance, that spend their wits in making Plaies", telling them to reform their ways.
 One is referred to as a "famous gracer of Tragedians" who has denied the existence of God.
 The other is a "young Juvenal" who co-wrote a comedy with Greene.
 The third is "no lesse deserving than the other two" but has been driven to "extreme shifts" to survive.
 All should beware of actors and newcomers, especially "an upstart Crow, beautified with our feathers, that with his Tygers hart wrapt in a Players hyde, supposes he is as well able to bombast out a blanke verse as the best of you: and being an absolute Iohannes fac totum, is in his owne conceit the onely Shake-scene in a countrey."

 The pamphlet continues with further exhortations to repentance followed by an allegory about a grasshopper and an ant, the former representing fecklessness, the latter representing thrift.
 The text ends with a letter to his wife, which is said to have been found after Greene's death.
 Greene apologises to her for his neglect and exhorts her to look after their son.